- Complete 12 credits at UMW and declared a major before studying abroad.

 - Students on academic probation are not eligible to study abroad.

 - Students must complete at least 15 of the last 21 credits at UMW.
 If you are abroad during the first semester of your senior year, you must take 15 or more credits in your final semester at UMW to meet the residency requirement.
-Students may seek a waiver to the residency requirement prior to studying abroad by making an appointment with Fred Pierce, Associate Provost for Enrollment and Student Services.
+Students may seek an exception to the residency requirement prior to studying abroad by making an appointment with the Office of Academic and Career Services.

 - Students cannot study abroad the last semester of their senior year.